Phi-1998/Maths_PGR_Poster.github.io/README.md

 <p> \[ \int^{1}_{0} \exp(x) dx \] </p>

 (Discuss the dimensionless parameters a bit more?)

+ ### USE SUPSCRIPTS ON POSTER TO POINT TO AREAS OF DISCUSSION ON THE SITE...
 <h1> </h1>
 <h1 style="text-align: center;"> AI Analysis </h1>